segmentstream-com/segmentstream-com.github.io/_docs/ecommerce/checkout.md

 order: 6
 ---

-Below is an example of filling the `digitalData` data layer checkout pages.
+Below is an example of filling the `digitalData` data layer on checkout pages.
 Most often this is a set of pages representing a funnel between the basket page and the "Thank you for your purchase" page.

 ### Page contents
 ------